-In this course, educators in grades 6-12 will take a threepart journey to advancing their knowledge and skills as secondary instructional leaders.
-They will: 1) learn and apply effective practices for conducting action research in the classroom to inform teaching and learning; 2) engage in a process for providing students access to opportunities otherwise unavailable to them that will inspire students to become lifelong learners and make productive and fulfilling life choices; and 3) build upon their knowledge and skills in content area teaching and learning to become strategic instructional decision makers, increase their selfefficacy in the classroom, and improve student learning and achievement.
+In this course, educators in grades 6-12 will take a three-part journey to advancing their knowledge and skills as secondary instructional leaders.
+They will: 1) learn and apply effective practices for conducting action research in the classroom to inform teaching and learning; 2) engage in a process for providing students access to opportunities otherwise unavailable to them that will inspire students to become lifelong learners and make productive and fulfilling life choices; and 3) build upon their knowledge and skills in content area teaching makers, increase their self-efficacy in the classroom, and improve student learning and achievement.
 Emphasis will be on synthesizing learning, reflective practice, and professional growth.
 (3 credits)